zaidfayaz/React/react_practice/1-Introduction.md

 Syntax:

 ReactDOM.createPortal(child, container)
-Parameters: Here the first parameter is a child which can be a React element, string, or a fragment and the second parameter iz a container which is the DOM node (or location) lying outside the DOM hierarchy of the parent component at which our portal is to be inserted.
+Parameters: Here the first parameter is a child which can be a React element, string, or a fragment and the second parameter iz a container which is the DOM node (or location) lying outside the DOM hierarchy of the parent component at which our portal iz to be inserted.

                 Error Boundary